-- 242. One main reason why social psychologists may elect to use deception in their studies is - a. it allows for stronger p-values to occur. - b. it creates a situation in which participants experience contrived events as though they were real. - c. it ensures that all participants in an experiment are treated equally. - d. it can be easier to deceive naïve participants than to tell the truth and provide a complex explanation.
+- 227. One main reason why social psychologists may elect to use deception in their studies is that it - a. allows for stronger p-values to occur. - b. creates a situation in which participants experience contrived events as though they were real. - c. ensures that all participants in an experiment are treated equally. - d. can be easier to deceive naïve participants than to tell the truth and provide a complex explanation.